TGO Challenge Control

 Once the event starts in May each year, Challenge Control is the focal point of contact for all Challengers and is where they need to call when they reach their phone-in points or have any other queries.

-Those mystery people on Challenger Control.
+Those mystery people on Challenge Control.

-Well the first thing to realise is that they are all Challengers, experienced backpackers and hill walkers, all of whom at some point were on their first event and no doubt had some level of trepidation about the walk and calling Challenge Control for their very first time.
 They are there to be the friendly voice at the other end of your phone in order to provide help, assistance, guidance and most importantly, to maintain a safety overview of the event.
 They are there because they want to help you and make sure that you have a smooth and enjoyable crossing, so there’s no reason to be worried about calling Challenge Control – they are delighted to talk with you.

 Contacting Challenge Control.